jakespracher/ml-synth-preset-generator/README.md

 # Generating Musical Synthesizer Patches with Machine Learning

 This repo accompanies this blog post.
-The premise is to generate high-quality synth presets in a particular style automatically using machine learning.
+The premise is to generate high-quality presets for the Ableton Analog synthesizer in a particular style automatically using generative machine learning models.

 ## Setup